Swofty-Developments/HypixelSkyBlock/README.md

 4. Run the `package` lifecycle either through `mvn package` or your Maven-enabled environment.
 5. With the resulting JAR file insert a `resources.json` in the same directory with the following setup ensuring you change the values in accordance to your setup;
 {"mongodb": "mongodb://localhost", "cracked_domain": "0.0.0.0"}
+6. Download a world copy of the Hypixel SkyBlock hub and put it in the same directory as your jar under the name `hypixel_hub`.
-6. Run the jar using `java -jar {Insert the JAR file}` and connect through port 25530.
+7. Run the jar using `java -jar {Insert the JAR file}` and connect through port 25530.

 ## Credits